pronskiy/xdebug-extension/test/README.md

-# Xdebug Extension Tests
+# Xdebug Helper by JetBrains Tests

-These tests use Puppeteer to automate interactions with the Xdebug extension.
+These tests use Puppeteer to automate interactions with the Xdebug Helper.
 By default the browser is run headless and the extension is tested against a local sever on port `8765`.

 ## Prerequisites